UKCloud/documentation/articles/other/other-how-share-ideas.md

 ---
-title: How to submit ideas in the UKCloud Community | UKCloud Ltd
+title: How to share your ideas in the UKCloud Community | UKCloud Ltd
 description: Provides information about how to use the Ideas area of the UKCloud Community to send us your feedback
 services: other
 author: Sue Highmoor